 Employers cannot simply wait for the workforce of tomorrow to arrive.
 To stay ahead, it is necessary to train and prepare current workers for these shifts.
 To make this a priority, HR and the C-suite need to be aligned on what roles will be needed in the next three, five or ten years, as well as what skills will be needed to fill those roles.
 The roles that exist now may transform or disappear altogether, and new skill sets will be necessary for the business to drive growth and strategy.
 Both need to be open-minded about the transferrable skills in order to ensure success in having the talent to deliver key business outcomes.

 In some countries, governments have taken on some of the burden of reskilling.
-For example, the Australian government has established the Skilling Australians Fund which provides $1.5 billion between 2017 and 2021 to support apprenticeships, traineeships and other employer-related training.
+For example, the Australian government has established the Skilling Australians Fund which provides $1.5 billion to support apprenticeships, traineeships and other employer-related training.
 The goal is to retrain more Australian workers with the skills needed in the tourism, hospitality, health, engineering, manufacturing, building and construction, agriculture and digital technologies industries.
 The program is targeted toward automotive workers who lost jobs due to closing car manufacturing plants.

 In the United Kingdom, the government plans to spend as much as 500 million pounds per year on worker training to combat low productivity.
 According to Reuters, the spending could reach as high as nearly 6 billion pounds on academic and technical education which will transform the system of technical education and increase the amount of training available by more than 50 percent.

 Moving forward, governments could also potentially track metrics around reskilling opportunities as well as metrics for job creation in order to drive these initiatives even further forward.